liujb0319/Fountain/README.md

 Semicolons tell C# that you're done with your current instruction.
 They need to be placed after pretty much everything you do.
 You'll see them frequently in example scripts; just remember that they _are_ necessary.
 If your code fails to compile and you can't figure out why; checking for missing semicolons first because it's a common mistake.

 ###Logical Statements and Operators
-Logical operators and structures are bread and butter in programming languages.
+Logical operators and statements are bread and butter in programming languages.
 There's already a wealth of documentation about them so I'll refrain from re-inventing the wheel and instead [link the page](https://msdn.microsoft.com/en-us/library/xt4z8b0f.aspx) that I myself learned them from.

 ###Variables
 At the end of the day, all programs really do is manipulate information, and you store said information in variables.
 [This page](https://msdn.microsoft.com/en-us/library/wew5ytx4(v=vs.90).aspx) describes them more thoroughly than I ever could.